 The wideband filter is a multistage FIR filter design featuring linear phase response, low pass-band ripple, narrow transition band, and high stop-band attenuation.
-Because of the superior frequency response characteristics, the filter is well suited for measuring ac signals.
-The ADC provides eight programmable oversampling ratios (OSR) and two speed modes, offering a range of data rate and resolution to select from.
+Because of the excellent frequency domain performance, the wideband filter is effective for measuring ac signals.
+The ADC provides eight programmable oversampling ratios (OSR) and two speed modes, offering a range of data rates, resolution, and device power consumption to select from.

-Figure 8-8 through Figure 8-12 illustrate the frequency response of the wideband filter.
-Figure 8-8 shows the pass-band ripple.
-Figure 8-9 shows the detailed frequency response at the transition band.
+⊠ 8-8 through ⊠ 8-12 illustrate the frequency response of the wideband filter. ⊠ 8-8 shows the pass-band ripple. ⊠ 8-9 shows the detailed frequency response at the transition band.

-Figure 8-10 shows the frequency response to f{DATA} for OSR \geq 64.
-The stop band begins at f{DATA} / 2 to prevent aliasing at the Nyquist frequency.
-Figure 8-11 shows the stop-band attenuation to f{MOD} for OSR = 32.
-In the stop-band region, out-of-band input frequencies intermodulate with multiples of the chop frequency at f{MOD} / 32, creating a pattern of response peaks that exceed the stop-band attenuation of the digital filter.
-The width of the response peaks is twice the filter bandwidth.
-Stop-band attenuation is improved when used in conjunction with an antialias filter at the ADC input.
+\boxtimes 8-10 shows the frequency response to f{DATA} for OSR ≥ 64.
+The stop band begins at f{DATA} / 2 to prevent aliasing at the Nyquist frequency. \boxtimes 8-11 shows the stop-band attenuation to f{MOD} for OSR = 32.
+In the stopband region, out-of-band input frequencies intermodulate with multiples of the chop frequency at f{MOD} / 32, creating a pattern of response peaks that exceed the stop-band attenuation of the digital filter.
+The frequency width of each response peak is twice the bandwidth of the filter.
+Improved stop-band attenuation is provided by using an antialias filter at the ADC input.
 See the Typical Application section for details of a fourth-order antialias filter.